elves/elvish/CONTRIBUTING.md

 2. Some files are generated from other files.
 They should be committed into the repository for this package to be go-gettable.
 Run `go generate ./...` to regenerate them in case you modified the source.

+    We use the `stringer` tool in some generation rules.
+Install with `go get -u golang.org/x/tools/cmd/stringer`.

 3. Always format the code with `goimports` before committing.
 Run `go get golang.org/x/tools/cmd/goimports` to install `goimports`, and `goimports -w .` to format all golang sources.

     To automate this you can set up a `goimports` filter for Git by putting this in `~/.gitconfig`: